 You don’t have to know anything about the Geo-sciences, just have an interest in any part of the hobby.
 Whether it is collecting, identification, wire-wrapping, faceting, or cabbing, there is something to pique almost everyone’s interest.

 We encourage people to become members of ETGMS.
 As a member, you will receive our monthly newsletter, the Rock-N-Rose.
-Also you be able to attend club field trips, instructional workshops, classes, and sub-group meetings, like our Lapidary/Jewelry, Mineral, and Fossil groups monthly meetings.
+You will be able to attend club field trips, instructional workshops, classes, and monthly sub-group meetings for Lapidary/Jewelry, Minerals, Gems and Fossil.
 You will also get email updates on club activities.

-Our annual Gem & Jewelry Show is our major fundraiser.
+Our annual Gemstone & Jewelry Show is our major fundraiser.
 Our current financial goal is to raise enough money to establish a workshop in our clubhouse in Tyler, Texas.
-Our clubhouse is a permanent place for equipment that has been donated to the club, and a place to hold classes and group meetings. .
+Our clubhouse is a permanent place for equipment that has been donated to the club, and a place to hold classes and group meetings.
 All donations to ETGMS are tax deductible.
-Maybe one day a benefactor will come along and speed us to that goal.
-Until then, we will keep chugging ahead.

 Whether you enjoy going into a jewelry store or gem show and picking out a lovely finished piece, or collecting the material to make it yourself, it is all part of the same hobby.
-The Earth Sciences are a wide range of studies from Volcanism (study of volcanoes), Geology (the rocky parts of the Earth’s crust and it’s historic development).
-Connected to this are Mineralogy, Petrology, Geomorphology, Paleontology (Pre-historic life/fossils), Structural Geology, Engineering Geology and Sedimentology.
+The Earth Sciences are a wide range of studies like Volcanism (study of volcanoes), Geology (the rocky parts of the Earth’s crust and it’s historic development).
+Connected to this are Mineralogy, Petrology, Geomorphology, Paleontology (the study of Pre-historic life/fossils), Structural Geology, Engineering Geology and Sedimentology.

 Our club touches on each of these studies, but in a more in-depth way.
 It brings together novice and expert alike, who have the same interests.
 It gives members the opportunity to collect specimens, learn about how they are formed, and perhaps how to make them into wearable art.

-Please visit our other pages on this website to learn more about us.
+Please visit our pages on this website to learn more about us.